pablodeafsapps/clean-app/README.md

 This file can contain random or fake data when building as _debug_, but a real keystore is required to generate a signed APK.

 ## Generating signed APK
 From Android Studio:
 1. ***Build*** menu
 2. ***Generate Signed APK...***
 3. Fill in the keystore information *(you only need to do this once manually and then let Android Studio remember it)*

-## Login
-After the initial splash, a login/register screen displays.
-To get access, use the following credentials:

-`User: pablo.sordomartinez@plexus.es`

-`Password: plexu5`

 ## Architecture and project organization